(c) stock.adobe.com style= (c) stock.adobe.com

 About the Event

-“Thus does fate knock at the door”: Even if you’ve never heard a Beethoven symphony before, you’re familiar with the four heart‐wrenching notes that open his Fifth.
-But if that’s all you know, the experience of a lifetime awaits you, as Vasily Petrenko conducts the symphony that redefined classical music—a breathtaking journey from despair to triumph, told through music so powerful it took Beethoven’s contemporaries’ breath away.
-Can you follow that?
-That’s not possible, so let’s start with a symphonic scene by Nadezhda Rimskaya‐Korsakova, her final composition before her marriage to Nikolai Rimsky‐Korsakov, and a highlight of the 20th century: the daring piano concerto that the young Prokofiev wrote during a time of revolution to demonstrate his own extraordinary skill.
-And who better to perform it than a good friend of the RPO—the “flawless, lyrical, and intelligent” (The New York Times) Jan Lisiecki?
+'Thus does fate knock at the door': Even if Beethoven's symphonies are new to you, those iconic four notes that open his Fifth will resonate.
+If that’s all you know, you’re in for an unparalleled experience as Vasily Petrenko conducts the symphony that transformed classical music—a gripping journey from despair to triumph, conveyed with music so intense it left Beethoven’s peers breathless.
+Can you top that?
+Likely not, so let's move to a symphonic scene by Nadezhda Rimskaya‐Korsakova, her last piece before marrying Nikolai Rimsky‐Korsakov, and a 20th‐century highlight: the bold piano concerto crafted by a young Prokofiev amid revolution to showcase his remarkable talent.
+Who better to deliver this than RPO’s good friend, the 'flawless, lyrical, and intelligent' (The New York Times) Jan Lisiecki?

 Program